sboily/kamailio-wazo/README.md

     chmod 600 pgpass

-Launch kamailio
+Launch a new container with a terminal for further steps

     cd ~/kamailio/conf
     docker run --name kamailio -v $(pwd)/pgpass:/root/.pgpass -v $(pwd):/etc/kamailio -p 5060:5060/udp -it quintana/kamailio bash

-When running kamailio for the first time you need to initialize the database.
+Before running kamailio for the first time you need to initialize the database.
 Edit the init.sh script and put in the right IP address.
 You can get your ip inside a docker container by running: